County Program Manager

 Coordinates programs and partnerships in Region 11 (Delaware, Dubuque and Jackson counties)

 Works with youth, volunteers, and other Extension staff to provide day-to-day planning and management of the Dubuque County 4-H program, including all activities related to the Dubuque County Fair.

 Regional Foods Coordinator

-Brittany works to maximize the potential for community-based, economically sustainable, and environmentally and socially responsible food enterprises by facilitating partnerships in Dubuque, Delaware, Jones, Jackson, Cedar and Clinton counties.
+Brittany works to maximize the potential for community-based, economically sustainable, and environmentally and socially responsible food enterprises by facilitating partnerships in Dubuque, Delaware, and Jackson counties.
 Groups involved with the project include Limestone Bluffs RC&D, Buy Fresh, Buy Local-Riverbend, and Dubuque Eats Well RFSWG.

 4-H Youth Program Specialist

 Feasibility studies, management techniques, quality methods, theory of constraints, e-business strategy, lean manufacturing, chemical processes, manufacturing technology, and value-added agriculture products.

 Family Finance Specialist (Region 11) and Family Life Specialist - Dubuque County